 That’s why when asked whether Netflix is competing with Amazon, Netflix’s CEO Reed Hastings answered that “Really we compete with everything you do to relax.
 We compete with video games.
 We compete with drinking a bottle of wine.
 That’s a particularly tough one!
 We compete with other video networks.
 Playing board games.”
 This completely changes the way a company can choose to approach its marketing, sales, and innovation strategies.

 The opportunities for innovation that the Jobs theory opens up for your company also involve expanding your target customer segment.
-Important insights about jobs can be gathered by studying non-consumers – people that choose to hire nothing, rather than something that does the job poorly – and people who employ a workaround or “compensating behavior” to get a job done.
+You can gather important insights about jobs by studying non-consumers—people who choose to hire nothing rather than settle for a poor solution—and those who use workarounds or ‘compensating behaviors’ to get the job done.

 Regarding the non-consumers, a few questions that you should approach while gathering customer insights are the following: